dyweb/gommon/doc/log/at15/2020-08-06-pending-issues.md

 - new features on existing packages
 - bug

-Some issues are so old that the original packages are removed (config, requests etc.).
+Some issues are so old the original packages are removed (config, requests etc.).

 ## Issues